4 Searching the Literature

 - 7 trials had unclear risk of selection bias

-Only 6 of 17 trials met modern standards for preventing selection bias—yet excluding the weaker trials didn’t change the conclusions, strengthening confidence in the findings.
+Only 6 of 17 trials met modern standards for preventing selection bias.
+Excluding the weaker trials didn’t change the conclusions, strengthening confidence in the findings.

 Step 9: Meta-Analysis

-- Maternal mortality: Only 16 deaths across all trials—underpowered to detect an effect (very low quality evidence)
+Maternal mortality, with only 16 deaths across all trials, was underpowered to detect an effect (very low quality evidence)

 Step 10: Writing the Summary